 Reviews should be a critical but impartial scientific and literary appraisal of the work presented, based on your expertise and knowledge

 They should be written in clear and plain English – inflammatory or offensive language is not tolerated

 Don’t review papers outside your expertise or if there are potential conflicts of interest

 The ASBMR journals are partnered with Publons, a service that helps record, verify, and showcase peer review contributions.
 This is a great way to keep reviewer activity collected (across all journals), verified, and ready for use in promotion applications and on CVs.

 Additional questions?
-Don’t hesitate to reach out to the ASBMR Director of Publications, Katie Duffy, at email@example.com for any information regarding reviewing or the journal Editorial Boards.
-Reviewers can also check out these resources at Wiley for more information and guidance.
+Don’t hesitate to reach out to the ASBMR Business Office, at firstname.lastname@example.org for any information regarding reviewing or the journal Editorial Boards.